roicort/django-liberty/README.md

 ## ⚠️ Hosts config ⚠️

 In the case you want to locally try the OIDC login, you may add the backend to the hosts file.
+Its necessary to have two separate hosts for the frontend and backend.

 ```bash
 sudo [vi/nano] /etc/hosts